kbavi/llm-chat/README.md

 ## Installation

 1. Create a [Replicate](https://replicate.com/) account and obtain an API token.
+Replicate allows you to execute on LLM Models remotely.

 2. **Clone the repository**: